WFN’s peer communities of practice

 The Women’s Funding Network’s peer communities of practice provide intimate virtual spaces that enable members to tap into one another’s expertise and knowledge for collective organizing and mutual support.
 Peer communities are a place for WFN members to share experiences, expertise, challenges, solutions, and resources that collectively move us forward, and members can engage in the following ways:

-- Monthly meetings: Attend meetings, suggest meeting topics, and share experience & expertise by presenting at and/or engaging in conversation at meetings.
+- Virtual meetings: Attend meetings, suggest meeting topics, and share experience & expertise by presenting at and/or engaging in conversation at meetings.

 - SharePoint: Each peer community has a dedicated SharePoint site where members can stay updated on relevant news, learn from shared resources, and add resources.